Jagan-18/Terraform_Doc/README.md

 # Tell me about your project in terraform?
 > “In my recent project, I used Terraform to automate AWS infrastructure.
 I built reusable modules for VPC, EC2, RDS, and S3.
 We used remote state with S3 and locking with DynamoDB.
 > Different environments like dev and prod were handled using separate variable files.
 The code was stored in Git, and GitHub Actions ran Terraform plan and apply as part of CI/CD.
-This helped us manage infrastructure consistently and reduce manual effort.”
+This helped us manage infrastructure consistently and reduce manual effort.
 ---

 ## 2. Explain the concept of Terraform providers.